-- 2.53 As in most Cheshire villages, house prices have risen to levels which place them beyond the means of almost all first time buyers.
+- 2.52 As in most Cheshire villages, house prices have risen to levels which place them beyond the means of almost all first time buyers.
 Emerging households within the parish, others with dependent relatives in the village, and young people working locally, often have to seek accommodation elsewhere.
-The provision of affordable (social) housing is therefore of some importance for the preservation of a mixed income community. - 2.54 The parish has 58 affordable dwellings of which 40 (69%) are reserved for older people.
+The provision of affordable (social) housing is therefore of some importance for the preservation of a mixed income community. - 2.53 The parish has 58 affordable dwellings of which 40 (69%) are reserved for older people.
 The latter are mainly in the Emberton Place development, St James's Close and Weaver View (bungalows).
 The registered social landlords are Wulvern Housing (46 units), Beth Johnson Housing Group (10) and Dane Housing (2 in Crown Mews).
-All the dwellings are provided on subsidised rental terms except for the six flats in

-Moseley's Yard and Crown Mews which are available on shared ownership terms.
-Two new shared ownership houses are due to become available in the planned development at 72 Heathfield Road.

-- 2.55 No further suitable land is available within the village settlement boundaries but it should be noted that the two flats in Crown Mews were existing units sold to Dane Housing under an arrangement with the developer of Matthews Way.
+All the dwellings are provided on subsidised rental terms except for the six flats in Kingbur Place and Crown Mews and two houses in Witton Close which are available on shared ownership terms. - 2.54 No further suitable land is available within the village settlement boundaries but it should be noted that the two flats in Crown Mews were existing units sold to Dane Housing under an arrangement with the developer of Matthews Way.
 There could possibly be scope for further such provision of affordable housing without resorting to new build.
-The relevant CNBC policies on new building are RES.7 (affordable housing within settlement boundaries) and RES.8 (Rural Exceptions Policy allowing limited building outside but adjacent to the settlement boundary). - 2.56 Affordable housing is not truly affordable if there are few employment opportunities within the locality for that primarily younger sector of our society who require it.
+The relevant CNBC policies on new building are RES.7 (affordable housing within settlement boundaries) and RES.8 (Rural Exceptions Policy allowing limited building outside but adjacent to the settlement boundary). - 2.55 Affordable housing is not truly affordable if there are few employment opportunities within the locality for that primarily younger sector of our society who require it.
 If they have to travel to Crewe or elsewhere to find work, then the rising cost of transport will force them away from our community, which will reinforce a trend toward a structural imbalance within the age range of the parish.
 This has far reaching implications for the village and the environment, if the service providers for an ageing population have to travel in from outside.
-The retained fire service is another example that requires young, fit and local volunteers to make it viable. - 2.57 In recent years the closure of three garages, two public houses, two banks, a building society and more recently, the commercial site of Moseley's Yard in the village centre, has, whilst increasing housing provision, gradually eroded employment opportunity.
-The rapid reduction in the number of viable working farms has likewise had a negative impact on employment. - 2.58 In order to reduce this impact and try to retain some balance in the age structure of the population it is important that some form of employment provision is incorporated within the Parish Plan.
+The retained fire service is another example that requires young, fit and local volunteers to make it viable.

+- 2.56 In recent years the closure of three garages, two public houses, two banks, a building society and more recently, the commercial site of Moseley's Yard in the village centre, has, whilst increasing housing provision, gradually eroded employment opportunity.
+The rapid reduction in the number of viable working farms has likewise had a negative impact on employment.
+To some extent this has been offset by new retail provision.
+However, there has been a considerable decline in local employment. - 2.57 In order to reduce this impact and try to retain some balance in the age structure of the population it is important that some form of employment provision is incorporated within the Parish Plan.
 It is noted that some villages have small commercial business units available to let.
-There should be a presumption that should suitable government funding or a willing private developer become available, and subject to a suitable site, that such a scheme should be given planning priority and every encouragement made to promote it (see A1, page 29).
+There should be a presumption that should suitable government funding or a willing private developer become available, and subject to a suitable site, that such a scheme should be given planning priority and every encouragement made to promote it (see A1, page 32).